footbagworldwide/footbagworldwide.github.io/README.md

 # Footbag Worldwide

 This is the public repository for the website Footbag Worldwide.
 The website can be viewed at http://www.footbagworldwide.com.
-Please feel free to contribute changes to fix bugs, update media, create features, etc.
+Please feel free to submit a pull request to fix bugs, update media, create features, etc.

 For more information, contact info@footbagworldwide.com.